Vvolen/awesome-chatgpt-prompts/README.md

 ---

 ## Unmerged Prompts

 There are many Pull Requests to this repository waiting to be merged.
 There are many hidden gems there.
 Take a look!

 📖 **[View Unmerged Prompts](https://github.com/f/awesome-chatgpt-prompts/pulls)**

+### Additional Scripts

+Utilities in the `scripts/` folder can help explore ideas alongside these prompts.
+For example, `scripts/solana_wallet_tracker.py` traces SOL transfers from a starting wallet across multiple hops via the public Solana RPC API.

 ---

 # Prompts